LeakyAbstractions/blog/quotes/_posts/2011-02-14-complete-code.md

   author: null
 ---

-The code is 100% complete, it just doesn't work yet.
+The code is 100% complete, it just doesn’t work yet.